Old South Leaflets |

 Page 28

-The Indians fancied that . the ships could enter wherever their canoes could go .
-Navigating onwards , he came to a cape running out very far , and surrounded by sunken rocks , ¶ and he saw a bay where small vessels might take shelter .
+... ships could enter wherever their gating onwards , he came to a cape running out very far , and surrounded by sunken rocks , ΒΆ and he saw a bay where small vessels might take shelter .
+He could not proceed because the wind had come round ...

-The Indians fancied that . the ships could enter wherever their canoes could go .
-Navigating onwards , he came to a cape running out very far , and surrounded by sunken rocks , ¶ and he saw a bay where small vessels might take shelter .
+... ships could enter wherever their gating onwards , he came to a cape running out very far , and surrounded by sunken rocks , ΒΆ and he saw a bay where small vessels might take shelter .
+He could not proceed because the wind had come round ...

 Page 29